njbigwig/AltairEmulator/README.md

 # Celebrating Microsoft's 50th Anniversary!
 <img src="images/MicrosoftLogo.png" alt="Microsooft Logo" width="400" height="200">
-Microsoft was founded on April 4, 1975 and I wanted to create a project to honor its 50th anniversary during April 2025. <br> <br> <br>
+Microsoft was founded on April 4, 1975.
+I wanted to create a project to honor its 50th anniversary during April 2025 by bringing together one Microsoft's first products and its most current. <br> <br> <br>

 Concept by Dave Dempski with alot of heavy lifting by Microsoft Copilot!
 <img src="images/CopilotLogo.png" alt="Copilot Logo" width="50" height="50"> <br> <br>